natashadsilva/samples-fileserver/README.md

 Server written for Python 2

-# Run the server locally,
+# Run the server locally
 Run `initialize.sh` then run `python server.py`
 This will start a local server